Volcanic Wine Awards | 25th anniversary events | The Jancis Robinson Story | 🎁 25% off gift memberships

 A bunch of green Kolorko grapes on the vine in Türkiye

-This morning at Wine Paris, Dr José Vouillamoz and Seyit Karagözoğlu of Paşaeli Winery made the surprising announcement that Kolorko, a rare Turkish grape, is genetically the same as Hungary’s esteemed Furmint.
+This morning at Wine Paris, Dr José Vouillamoz and Seyit Karagözoğlu of Paşaeli Winery made a surprising announcement.
+Kolorko, a rare Turkish grape, has been discovered to be genetically the same as Hungary’s esteemed Furmint.
 How can this be?
 Here Vouillamoz tells the story.

 1878 map of the Sea of Marmara region, when Istanbul was still called Constantinople and Tekirdağ was called under its Hungarian name Rodostó.